The property is purchased by Elizabeth Speriestersbach

-Story Book Lodge was founded by an exceptional teacher, social worker by the name of Elizabeth Speriestersbach, born in 1897 in St. Paul, of German immigrants.
-Elizabeth moved up to the iron range to teach and work at a 4-H camp near Virgina, Minnesota.
-In 1929 a 45 acre plot on Cedar Island Lake was purchased by Elizabeth for $1,700 at a sheriffs sale.
-The land came with just one small 10’ by 12’ hunting shack on it.
-However, it had beautiful small red pine and birch trees, 1000 feet of lake shore and four small islands.
+Story Book Lodge was founded by an exceptional teacher, and social worker by the name of Elizabeth Speriestersbach, born in 1897 in St. Paul, of German immigrants.
+Elizabeth moved up to the Iron Range to teach and work at a 4-H camp near Virginia, Minnesota.
+In 1929, a 45-acre plot on Cedar Island Lake was purchased by Elizabeth for $1,700 at a sheriff's sale.
+The land came with just one small 10’ by 12’ hunting shack.
+However, it had beautiful small red pine and birch trees, 1000 feet of lake shore, and four small islands.

-With Elizabeth’s limited teacher’s salary, and the help of many unemployed workman, cabins were built during the ‘30’s that represent story ideas; Three Bears, the Pumpkin, Bird House, Farm House, Den, an enlarged Lodge added around the original shack with a beautiful stone fireplace.
-All of these had appeal to the people and “Story Book Lodge” became well known.
+With Elizabeth’s limited teacher’s salary, and the help of many unemployed workmen, cabins were built during the 1930s that represent story ideas; Three Bears, the Pumpkin, Bird House, Farm House, Den, an enlarged Lodge added around the original shack with a beautiful stone fireplace.
+All of these appealed to the people and “Story Book Lodge” became well known.